Fuping County, Hebei

 Fuping (阜平 (Fùpíng)) is a county of west-central Hebei province, China, bordering Wutai County, Shanxi to the west.
 It is the westernmost county-level division of the prefecture-level city of Baoding, and is 93 km north-northwest of Shijiazhuang, the provincial capital.
 As of 2021, it had a population of 190,540 residing in an area of 2497 km2.

 History

-Fuping County was a guerilla warfare front during the Second Sino-Japanese War and a revolutionary base during the Chinese Civil War.
+Fuping County was a guerilla warfare front during the Second Sino-Japanese War and a revolutionary base during the successive Chinese Civil War.

 During December 29 and 30, 2012 there was a nationally televised visit by General Secretary of the Chinese Communist Party Xi Jinping to the villages of Luotuowan and Gujiatai in Longquanguan township which illustrated rural poverty in China.
 The residents, corn farmers, have an average per capita annual income of $160.
 Average income for the county as a whole is 2,400 yuan ($390).
 Following the telecast there was a generous outpouring of aid by the Chinese public to the village.
 The government has pledged $40 million to Luotuowan and other villages in Fuping County.